-- 3 Required yards and distances between building structures are waived. - In computing the depth of a rear setback from any building where such setback opens on an alley, private street, or public park, one-half of the width of such alley, street, or park may be deemed to be a portion of the rear setback, except that under this provision, no rear setback shall be less than 15 ft. - 5 The building site coverage shall not exceed 50 percent of the land area contained within each recorded tract, exclusive of dedicated ROW.
+3 Required yards and distances between building structures are waived.

+4 In computing the depth of a rear setback from any building where such setback opens on an alley, private street, or public park, onehalf of the width of such alley, street, or park may be deemed to be a portion of the rear setback, except that under this provision, no rear setback shall be less than 15 ft.

+5 The building site coverage shall not exceed 50 percent of the land area contained within each recorded tract, exclusive of dedicated ROW.
 Swimming pool coverage shall not be considered as building site coverage.

-ft = foot/ feet

-ROW = right-of-way
+City = City of Laguna Woods ft = foot/ feet ROW = right-of-way sf = square foot/feet